 Do you have plans that you want to share?

-- Currently, since many customers inquire about cover-up tattoos, I think my professional position is being established as a professional cover-up tattooist.
+- Currently, since many customers inquire about cover-up tattoos, I think my professional position is being established as a professional cover-up tattoo artist.
 There is still a lot to learn and a lot to improve, but I will try to grow the quality of my tattoo work with an attitude of learning without stopping.
 Although the exact schedule has not been set, next year, I am thinking of making plans to collaborate with other tattoo artists on new art projects.
 Most tattoo artists work alone, but I don't think this is the limit of this profession.
-I am constantly thinking about how to deliver better works to people in a better way and trying to put it into practice as an art project with the other tattoo artists next year.
-It can be said to be one of the plans for next year.